Victory Road (2025): Reception

-Ryan Ciocco of 411Mania called it "a top-heavy show", praising the X Division main event, the International and Knockouts World title bouts, and Ali-Moose, but felt that both the tables and six-man tag matches should have been relegated to Impact! television to further their respective Bound for Glory bouts.
+Ryan Ciocco of 411Mania called it "a top-heavy show", praising the X Division main event, the International and Knockouts World Title bouts, and Ali-Moose, but felt that both the tables and six-man tag matches should have been relegated to Impact! television to further their respective Bound for Glory bouts.
 He gave the event a 6.5 out of 10, saying: "As a point of building towards BFG, it served its purpose, but in its own vacuum, it was merely average."
-Chris Vetter of Pro Wrestling Dot Net called Ali-Moose the best match on the card, followed by the X Division title main event, the Knockouts World title match and the International title bout, but felt the show overall was "merely an afterthought" with last minute, thrown together matches, giving note of both Hendry-Young and the Nemeths tag match having "house show quality" to them.
-Darrin Lilly of Pro Wrestling Torch praised Slater-Reed for being an "excellent match" that deserved its main event spot and called Maclin-Kazarian a "good match."
+Chris Vetter of Pro Wrestling Dot Net called Ali-Moose the best match on the card, followed by the X Division Title main event, the Knockouts World Title match and the International Title bout, but felt the show overall was "merely an afterthought" with last minute, thrown together matches, giving note of both Hendry-Young and the Nemeths tag match having "house show quality" to them.
+Darrin Lilly of PWTorch praised Slater-Reed for being an "excellent match" that deserved its main event spot and called Maclin-Kazarian a "good match."